raspberrypilearning/stress-ball/en/step_9.md

-## Challenge: Improve your project
+## Challenge: improve your project

-Use what you've learned to add more stress toys to your project.
+Use what you have learned to add more stress toys to your project.

 --- no-print ---
 Watch this short video for a reminder: